textioHQ/js-style-guide/README.md

 ## Naming Conventions

   <a name="naming--descriptive"></a><a name="22.1"></a>
   - [23.1](#naming--descriptive) Avoid single letter names.
-Be descriptive with your naming. eslint: [`id-length`](https://eslint.org/docs/rules/id-length)
+Be descriptive with your naming.
+This preferred, but not enforced in the frontend. eslint: [`id-length`](https://eslint.org/docs/rules/id-length)
-  TODO: Not enforced in frontend

     ```javascript
     // bad